thadguidry/respec/ReSpec-Editor's-Guide.md

 ![Screenshot of subtitle](https://user-images.githubusercontent.com/870154/108663267-444b7380-7524-11eb-95b4-e94911c907c0.png)

+You can also specify a [`subtitle`](subtitle) configuration option in the ReSpec config, but using the markup above is preferred.

 ### Editors & Authors

-Every specification must have some editors (at least one) and may have some authors (and maybe some former editors/authors also).
+Every specification will likely have editors (at least one) and/or authors.
 Editors and authors are specified as [Person objects](person).

-Editors are the people in charge of the document.
-Authors are people who produced substantial contributions, but did not manage the document per se.
-Most of the time authors are not specified, but that practice varies between groups:
+It is left to users or standards organizations to differentiate between editors and authors (e.g., from W3C, <cite>[what does an editor do?](https://lists.w3.org/Archives/Member/chairs/1999JanMar/0056)</cite>).

 ```js "example": "Specifying editors and authors."
 var respecConfig = {